 Even if you’re creating a chaotic design on purpose, there must be some sort of structure to it.

 Text alignment is especially crucial; there are various options, but my rule of thumb is to align it to the left.
-Of course, it depends on what you’re developing and for whom, but most people read from left to right, top to bottom, making text that is center or right aligned far more challenging to read.
+Of course, it depends on what you’re developing and for whom, but most people read from left to right, top to bottom, making text that is the center or right-aligned far more challenging to read.

 Patterns also play a vital role in the design of UI.
 Well, there is a general proportionality that designers use the Z pattern most of the time.
 Most websites are designed in this way, and the whole design pattern is inclined towards rolling downwards.